Nick689/CustomPOS/Readme.md

 * Detailed incomes page shows real time incomes for the day or for any day you want
 * Data export has never been so easy, you are already in Calc
 * Advanced user right management based on users database privilege
-* Full database access let you correct any mistake easily
+* Full database access (via LibreOffice Base or via SQL request) let you correct any mistake easily

  Yes, this is dangerous, that is why some verification modules are present:
 * Invoice check module which compare invoice's details with invoice's header to detect data incoherency